Meiyazhagan

 Meiyazhagan (Note: Also the title character.) is a 2024 Indian Tamil-language drama film written and directed by C. Prem Kumar.
 It is produced by Jyothika and Suriya under 2D Entertainment.
-The film stars Karthi and Arvind Swamy in the lead roles alongside Rajkiran, Sri Divya, Devadarshini, Jayaprakash, Sriranjani, Ilavarasu, Karunakaran and Saran Shakthi.
+The film stars Karthi (in the titular role) and Arvind Swamy in the lead roles alongside Rajkiran, Sri Divya, Devadarshini, Jayaprakash, Sriranjani, Ilavarasu, Karunakaran and Saran Shakthi.

 The film was officially announced in February 2023 under the tentative title Karthi 27, as it is the actor's 27th film as a lead actor, and the official title was announced in the following May.
 Principal photography commenced in November 2023 and was predominantly shot in Chennai and Kodambakkam before wrapping by late-February 2024.
 The film has music composed by Govind Vasantha, cinematography handled by Mahendiran Jayaraju and editing by R. Govindraj.

-Meiyazhagan released worldwide on 27 September 2024 to critical acclaim with praise for the lead performances (especially Karthi and Aravind Swamy), storyline, Govind Vasantha's background score, emotional scenes and Premkumar's screenplay and direction while there was minor criticism for its runtime.
-A 20-minute shorter version was released on Netflix which received equal praise.
+Meiyazhagan released worldwide on 27 September 2024 to critical acclaim with praise for the lead performances (especially Karthi and Aravind Swamy), storyline, Govind Vasantha's background score, emotional scenes and Premkumar's screenplay and direction, with criticism for its runtime.
+A shorter version, which cuts 20 minutes from the film's theatrical version, was released on Netflix, receiving equal praise.

 Plot

-In 1996, Arulmozhi Varman "Arul" bids farewell to his hometown, Thanjavur, after his ancestral house is partitioned amongst his relatives.
-Arul, his father Arivudai Nambi, a school teacher, his mother Valliyammal "Valli" and his older brother relocate to Madras with a heavy heart.
+In 1996, Arulmozhi Varman "Arul" bids a painful farewell to his hometown of Thanjavur after his ancestral house is legally partitioned among greedy relatives.
+Alongside his schoolteacher father, Arivudai Nambi, his mother, Valliyammal, and his older brother, a heartbroken Arul relocates to Madras to start anew.

-Twenty-two years later, Arul's younger cousin, Bhuvaneshwari "Bhuvana", invites him to her wedding.
-Unable to decline, he plans to attend the reception in Needamangalam, intending to depart immediately after the ceremony.
-He takes a train to Thanjavur and he visits his ancestral home, whose memories makes him nostalgic.
-Arul plans to purchase their rented residence in Chennai and shares the idea with his wife, Hema.
-During his bus journey to Needamangalam, Arul meets a bus conductor, Jagadeesan "Jaggu", a former student of his father, who drops Arul near the Needamangalam Railway gate, from where the marriage hall is nearby.
-At the venue, Arul reunites with Sudalamuthu, alias "Sokku Mama", who is overcome with emotion upon learning that his parents have not come.
-Arul becomes saddened by his cousin Latha's tale of her troubled marriage.

-Arul meets an unfamiliar relative with a contagious, childlike smile and infectious enthusiasm who affectionately calls Arul "Athaan".
-Initially, Arul finds him bothersome, but the relative persists and speaks with Hema over the phone.
-Neither Arul nor Hema muster the courage to ask about his identity.
-Arul gifts Bhuvana, the bride, beautiful gold jewellery, and their heartfelt reunion touches everyone in the marriage hall.
-Bhuvana's groom, Giridharan, also acknowledges his affection for Arul.
-Despite Bhuvana's pleas, Arul clandestinely leaves the reception with the relative, intending to leave without attending the wedding.
-However, the relative delays Arul, making him miss his bus and convincing him to stay overnight; the relative invites Arul home.